-The sushi counter that flanks this traditional Japanese restaurant takes its art seriously: expect platters of thick, glistening slices of fish, beautifully presented with slivers of vegetables and dots of wasabi, or cut rolls tightly wrapped with nori and heaped with coral-pink tarako and a quail’s egg yolk – one of many chef’s specials.
-Sushi connoisseurs are welcome to go off-menu here – if you know your stuff, the chefs won’t be fazed.
-To drink, delve into the impressive saké list.
+The sushi counter flanking this traditional Japanese restaurant in Mayfair takes its art seriously: expect platters of cut rolls tightly wrapped with nori or glistening slices of fish, beautifully presented with slivers of vegetables and dots of wasabi.
+Sushi connoisseurs are welcome to go off-menu here.

 Venue says: “Located in the heart of Mayfair, Ikeda is a traditional Japanese restaurant, serving up cuisine in an exclusive, fine-dining setting.”